ababol/ScaleWS/README.md

 ### Add a custom view
 You can add your own view by editing the [public/js/view/App.View.js](https://github.com/Fedonono/ScaleWS/blob/master/public/js/views/App.View.js) file.<br/>
-You need to add your views in the function below:
+You have to add your view(s) in the function below:
 ```js
 initViews: function() {
   // Here is an example with HighChart Views